 Are you teed up for a panic attack?
 Factors like lack of sleep, poor nutrition, dehydration, and alcohol and caffeine consumption can set you up for a panic attack.
 Really anything that stresses your body, including stress and overstimulation puts you at greater risk.
 Being mindful of managing these risk factors especially when you know you’ll be engaging in something anxiety producing in the near future is vitally important.

-Rumination, worry, and perseverating can all be panic attack triggers.
+Rumination, worry, and perseverating can all be triggers.
 When our minds become tangled in a web of negative or fear-based thoughts (including the fear of panic attacks themselves) we are much more likely to kick our stress response into high gear.
 Learning to manage your thoughts by meditating or starting an affirmation practice can be very beneficial.

 Since you can’t control others or the world around you, you can only control yourself external stimuli can be difficult to manage.
 You can’t change what’s happening in the world or the way others may think of you or treat you.
 What you can do is learn to identify the external stimuli that are panic attack triggers for you and minimize (or eliminate) your exposure to them.
 Remember that if you are already teed up for panic due to other stressors it is always best to avoid external stimuli that could be triggering.